Beyond I.I.D.: Three Levels of Generalization for Question Answering on Knowledge Bases: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the anonymous reviewers for their helpful comments and thank Jefferson Hoye for helping with the crowdsourcing pipeline.
+We would like to thank Jefferson Hoye for helping with the crowdsourcing pipeline, the graduate students who helped with canonical question annotation, and the anonymous reviewers for their helpful comments.
 This research was sponsored in part by NSF 1528175, a Fujitsu gift grant and Ohio Supercomputer Center \cite{OhioSupercomputerCenter1987}.